I haven’t had a lot of success investing in real estate, at least not directly. That’s why I don’t talk about real estate investing more than I do.

 Who is Fundrise?

 Fundrise got started in 2012, and they’ve since become one of the top platforms in the real estate crowdfunding space They may even be the top platform.
-Through 2019, they’ve originated $1.1 billion in commercial real estate transactions.
-That includes both equity and debt investments in properties with a total value of $4.9 billion.
+Through 2022 they’ve originated over $4 billion in commercial real estate transactions across the U.S.

-As of February, 2021, the total value of real estate investments is at $5.1 billion, and the company has paid an incredible $100 million in dividends to investors.
+As of December 2022, the total value of real estate investments is at $7.1 billion, and the company has paid an incredible $224 million in dividends to over 387,000 investors.

 Back when I was a financial planner I got involved in private real estate investment trusts (REITs).
 These are similar to Fundrise, so I am familiar with the concept.

 As a financial planner, you love selling these investments.
 That’s because they paid commissions of between 7% and 10% of the investment made.
 If a client made an investment of $100,000, you could earn $7,000 or more in commission income.
 What financial planners like just as much is that when the investor sells their position, they usually weren’t aware of the commission they paid.